MartinBruun/P6/washee_box/Readme.md

 communication with washee-web (potentially) communication with input devices like fingerprint scanner,nfc,wifi-to mobileapp, water sensor, maintennance sensors...

+Access raspberry from VSC:
+install remote ssh
+F1,
+    ssh pi@washeebox.local
+    raspberry
+select the folder you want to work from in VSC, retype password when prompted some files has to be edited using nano, due to restrictions.

 washee-box wifi is setup to use 10.10.80.0/24 network the washee-box is 10.10.80.1